Back to Blog

 If you are unsure, skip the photo and keep your LinkedIn profile updated instead.

-If you include one, keep it clean
+If you include one, keep it professional

 Use a current image with a neutral background and natural expression.